country-regions/country-region-selector/README.md

 ### Changelog

+- `0.2.2` - Oct 22, 2015.
+Update regions of Spain to match postal regions.
 - `0.2.1` - Oct 20, 2015.
 Bug fix with Norwegian JS data.
 - `0.2.0` - Oct 18, 2015. `data-whitelist` and `data-blacklist` options added to Country dropdowns.
 Support for
 `data-value="shortcode"` option for Regions dropdowns.